chadbraunduin/backups-mode/README.md

  * This is done by aligning the cursor to a file's line, and typing "d".
 This will mark that line as first file to diff.
  * Then, you align the cursor to another file's line and type "d".
 This will run the "diff-function" command on the two selected files.

+* Purge (delete) Backups
+ * This is similar to Dired mode's batch delete, except Backups Mode uses "p" instead of "d" to mark backups for deletion.
+The choice of letters is because "d" is already being used to diff backups.
+ * After marking one-to-many backups, "x" deletes all the marked backups.

 ## Backup Walker
 I've adapted lewang's [backup-walker](https://github.com/lewang/backup-walker) project.
 Backup Walker gives you a different view on your backups.
 Whereas Backups Mode lists all of your backups, Backup Walker starts with a diff of the current file and the previous backup.
 You can then sequentially move through diffs of consecutive backup files.
 Often, if you know what you are looking for, Backup Walker can be more efficient than Backups Mode.